Library and Research Services

 DMGS library users also have access to a variety of digital resources, including numerous periodicals, JSTOR libraries, and the Strategic Defence and Security Studies Collection from Taylor and Francis.
 In addition, the library provides interlibrary loan (ILL) and document delivery services to current students, faculty, and staff.

 Students at DMGS have access to professional assistance for their research activities.
-The DMGS Library is supervised by the Library Director, Ms. Walters, who assists students and faculty as needed.
+The DMGS Library is supervised by the Library Director, Hannah Walters, who assists students and faculty as needed.
 The Library is also supported by DMGS’ full-time faculty, adjunct faculty, and subject matter specialists.
 Together, we develop and curate services that are customized for each students’ term paper, project, and thesis research needs.

 Additionally, students can use research time more efficiently by receiving specialized user education.
-Ms. Walters will assist students at all stages of the research process and will work with students to find useful reference works and online indexes.
+Hannah will assist students at all stages of the research process and will work with students to find useful reference works and online indexes.
 Ms. Walters is also willing to assist students in finding the best ways to locate and use these tools to find the relevant information they need quickly.

 Library Research Methods Program

 SCHEDULE A LIBRARY RESEARCH INSTRUCTION SESSION FOR YOUR CLASS

 The Library Research Methods Program helps student and faculty researchers obtain the information they need for their term papers and thesis.
 DMGS researchers benefit from Library Research Methods Program services by developing the skills needed to define, articulate, and locate the exact information they need for their paper.
 DMGS librarians can help you develop a range of strategies and skills to become research experts in their field of study.